 Professor Lisa Harvey-Smith, Women in STEM Ambassador and high profile astronomer, took to Twitter to encourage women to sign up.
 “Your information will be available to thousands of organisations keen to provide connections and visibility for women in STEM.
 This database is a platform to promote your talents.”

-Kelly Wong, science educator at the The Royal Institution of Australia, told me, “There are more programs than ever before encouraging girls to be interested in STEM.
+Kelly Wong, online producer and science communicator, told me, “There are more programs than ever before encouraging girls to be interested in STEM.
 The next generation need to see and hear women’s voices for aspiration and also just to see they can do anything in life.”

 I asked her about the barriers women continue to face in STEM today.

 “Women still struggle to reach senior research positions, they struggle to get grant funding from systems that don’t fully recognise and acknowledge career gaps from having family, they still don’t get taken seriously at conferences.
 Sharing knowledge is key for STEM and this applies in more ways than one.”